TrellixVulnTeam/chromium-infra_OF7I/go/src/infra/appengine/rubber-stamper/README.md

 ## Rubber Stamper User Guide

+### Have Rubber-Stamper review your CLs
+For every CL that requires Rubber-Stamper's review, add `Rubber Stamper (rubber-stamper@appspot.gserviceaccount.com)` as a reviewer.
+Rubber-Stamper will respond in ~1 min.
+It will either add a `Bot-Commit +1` label or leave a comment providing the reason why this CL does not meet the configured rules and also remove itself as reviewer.
+The `Bot-Commit +1` label is not sticky, which means additional patchsets will need to be reviewed.

+If you set the Auto-Submit label, Rubber Stamper will also set `Commit-Queue +2` if it approves the CL.

+If a CL does not pass, you can upload a new patchset that addresses the comments and re-add Rubber-Stamper as a reviewer.

+### Expected CL types & intended usage

 Currently, our expected CL patterns can be generally divided into two types:
 - Changes to benign files (translation, whitespace, test expectation files, directories that contain no code)